enabledhq/enabledhq.github.io/_posts/2018-01-23-remote-working-experiment.md

 Our work style at Enabled is also pretty autonomous.
 We are given a great deal of freedom to propose solutions, seek help and get things done - which works just great for me, and is conducive to working well remotely.

 We had a time zone overlap of about 5 hours a day.
 I think if it was less than 4, having meetings or inpromtu calls would've been much harder, especially when waiting for decisions or feedback.

+_____
+Lewis no longer works at Enabled.
+Read the "[exit interview](http://blog.enabled.com.au/software-developer-at-enabled/)" where he shared his thoughts on working here and how the experience equipped him for his future endeavours.